Cleanroom Cost Considerations: From Design to Construction

 • Cleanroom flooring is often defined as poured in place epoxy or urethane or sheet vinyl with heat-welded seams.
 These kinds of flooring allow for a constant floor program using an integral cove base.
 A less costly solution is epoxy paint.

-• Cleanroom ceilings are generally constructed of gypsum wall board or a cleanroom-rated ceiling grid and tile system.
-These tiles are occasionally made from vinyl-faced gypsum wall board, making them thicker than normal ceiling tiles and need hold-down clips to avoid the exfiltration of air.
+• Cleanroom ceilings are generally constructed of pricier gypsum wall board or a cleanroom-rated ceiling grid and tile system.
+When tiles are made from vinyl-faced gypsum wall board, thicker material and the need for hold-down clips can increase construction costs.

 • Cleanroom light fixtures typically include lensed and sealed fittings.
 These specialized fixtures are made for wash-down processes and to protect against the exfiltration of air.
+Lower-cost lighting options may sacrifice longevity or ease of maintenance.

 • Fan Powered HEPA Cleanroom Filters (high-efficiency particulate arresting) are high performance air filters utilized to decrease the particulate count in the atmosphere.
 These filters are subject to technical cleaning and changing, sometimes known as "bag-in, bag-out."
 This may be done within the cleanroom, remotely above or in the air handling unit.

 • Cleanroom furniture is typically made from stainless steel and/or higher grade plastics.
+Choosing plastic cleanroom furniture saves money in the short term, but its poorer durability can lead to more frequent replacement needs.

 Taken together, all these features contribute to the rising expense of designing and building a cleanroom facility.
 Working with skilled cleanroom laboratory designers, like CleanAir Solutions, can help a company determine its design priorities and handle the modular cleanroom costs of construction accordingly.